ENCODE-DCC/encoded/src/encoded/schemas/changelogs/publication.md

 ## Changelog for publication.json

+### Schema version 9
+* The *datasets* property is no longer submittable on this object; other dataset objects should specify a publication in their own *references* property and the dataset will appear on the publication.

 ### Schema version 8
 * The *date_published* property is now restricted to a numerical year-month-day date format (e.g., 2020-07-08).
 The *notes* property is also now available.

 ### Minor changes since schema version 7
 * The *documents* property is now available to provide relevant documents associated with the Publication.